Enucleation is the surgical removal of an eye. There is no safe way to surgically remove retinoblastoma without removing the entire eye.

 Either during surgery or once the eye socket has healed, the child can receive an artificial eye, a concave shell painted to match a real eye.
-This sits over the implant, held in place by the eyelids, and can be removed and replaced by the wearer or a parent.
-The eye does not restore sight.
+The eye sits over the implant, held in place by the eyelids, and can be removed and replaced by the wearer or a caregiver.
+The eye does not allow the wearer to see.

 The removed eye is examined by a pathologist for signs of cancer spread.
 The pathology report helps doctors provide appropriate post-operative care for the child.